GuoQi2000/GuoQi2000.github.io/_pages/about.md

 I am currently a master student at the Knowledge Computing Lab (KCL) of Peking University (PKU).
 I completed my undergraduate studies at the Kuang Yaming Honors School, Nanjing University.
 My research interests include natural language processing, large language models, in-context learning and out-of-distribution generalization.

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 Paper “AutoSurvey: Large Language Models Can Automatically Write Surveys” is accepted by NeurIPS 2024!
 - *2024.07*: &nbsp;🎉🎉 I graduated from Nanjing University!
 - *2024.06*: &nbsp;🎉🎉 Paper “What Makes a Good Order of Examples in In-Context Learning” is accepted by Findings of ACL 2024!
 - *2023.10*: &nbsp;🎉🎉 Paper “Debias NLU Datasets via Training-free Perturbations” is accepted by Findings of EMNLP 2023!